-Your activity approach
+Your activity

-- Tell us what you are aiming to do, including who with, where and when?
-Is your activity likely to be physical, digital, or hybrid?
-(300 words) - In what way does this activity help you try out something new?
+- Tell us what you are planning to do, including who with, where and when.
+What is the theme or focus of your exchange and is activity likely to be physical, digital, or hybrid?
+(300 words) - In what way will this activity help your organisations try out something new?
 E.g. explore or develop a new or different approach, engage new communities or respond to current social issues or challenges.
-(250 words) - Please specify which Cultural Bridge place theme/s your activity best aligns with and how?
-(100 words)
+(250 words) - TIER 2: How will you ensure your activity is inclusive and accessible for the people or communities you plan to involve?
+(150 words) - Which Cultural Bridge place theme(s) does your activity align with and how?
+(100 words) - Re-invigorating post-industrial places/communities - o Increasing cultural engagement in places with fewer opportunities - o Exploring places and communities transformed by grass-roots activism - Redefining the use of public space